OVRA

-The OVRA, whose most probable name was Organization for Vigilance and Repression of Anti-Fascism (Opera Vigilanza Repressione Antifascismo), was the secret police of the Kingdom of Italy, founded in 1927 under the regime of Fascist dictator Benito Mussolini and during the reign of King Victor Emmanuel III.
-The OVRA was the Italian precursor of the German Gestapo.
+The OVRA, unofficially known as the Organization for Vigilance and Repression of Anti-Fascism (Opera Vigilanza Repressione Antifascismo), was the secret police of the Kingdom of Italy during the reign of King Victor Emmanuel III.
+It was founded in 1927 under the regime of Italian fascist dictator Benito Mussolini.
+The OVRA was the Italian precursor of Nazi Germany's secret police.
 Mussolini's secret police were assigned to stop any anti-fascist activity or sentiment.
 Approximately 50,000 OVRA agents infiltrated most aspects of domestic life in Italy.
 The OVRA, headed by Arturo Bocchini, never appeared in any official document, so the official name of the organization still remains unclear.

 Origin

 In the aftermath of the attempted assassination of Mussolini by the young Anteo Zamboni, in Bologna on 31 October 1926, a swath of repressive legislation was swiftly enacted by the Italian government.
-All political parties, associations and organizations opposed to the Fascist regime were dissolved, and everybody who was proven to have "committed or expressed intention to commit actions directed to violently subvert the social, economic or national order or undermine national security or to oppose or obstruct the actions of the Government" could be sent into exile in remote locations by the police.
+All political parties, associations, and organizations opposed to Fascist Italy were dissolved, and everybody who was proven to have "committed or expressed intention to commit actions directed to violently subvert the social, economic or national order or undermine national security or to oppose or obstruct the actions of the government" could be sent into exile in remote locations by the police.

-On November 25, 1926, the new Legge di Difesa dello Stato (State Defense Law) instituted a Tribunale Speciale (Special Court) to try those who were accused of being "enemies of the State", and sentence them to harsh prison terms or even to death, as the death penalty had also been restored under the new law.
+On 25 November 1926, the new Legge di Difesa dello Stato (State Defense Law) instituted a Tribunale Speciale (Special Court) to try those who were accused of being "enemies of the state", and sentence them to harsh prison terms or even to death, as the death penalty had also been restored under the new law.
 Priority was given to the reorganization of the National Police Force, known as Pubblica Sicurezza (PS), under career police officer Arturo Bocchini.
 The new Code of Laws concerning Public Security (Testo Unico delle Leggi di Pubblica Sicurezza, TULPS) enacted in 1926 and revised in 1931, specified a "Department of Political Police" as a special division of the force with the aim of controlling and preventing political dissent.
 Later, this division came to be known as OVRA, although its existence remained secret until December 1930 when the official press agency Agenzia Stefani released a statement quoting the OVRA as a "special section" of the police force.